thomassuedbroecker/watson-nlp-custom-model/README.md

 ## Customize a classification model for `Watson NLP for Embed`

+* Step 1: Familiarize yourself with `Watson Studio`
+* Step 2: Clone the project to your local computer
+* Step 3: Open your Watson Studio project on IBM Cloud
+* Step 4: Select `New asset`
+* Step 5: Press `Jupyther notebook editor`
+* Step 6: Select runtime `Jupyther notebook editor`
+* Step 7: Upload the `Jupyther notebook` file `watson-nlp-custom-model-for-text-classification.ipynb` from your local machine and press `Create`
+* Step 8: Execute the steps in the `Jupyter notebook`

 ### Step 1: Familiarize yourself with `Watson Studio`

 Follow the steps of the blog post [`Customize a model for Watson NLP`](https://suedbroecker.net/2023/01/17/customize-a-model-for-watson-nlp/) to get familiar with the `Watson Studio`.